 Take in the magnificent colors and textures that make up the Guggenheim Museum.
 Here are a few examples of its permanent collections: Peggy Guggenheim, The Thannhauser Collection, The Karl Nierendorf Estate, The Bohen Foundation Gift, and The Panza Collection.
-Visit temporary collections as The Great Upheaval: Modern Art from 1910-1918, which teaches lessons about history and social psychology in its display of the art that emerged preceding The Great War.
-The Deutsche Bank Series: Found in Collection is a fascinating multi-media study of the artistic relevance of language and translation.

 The Guggenheim Museum is a truly international art house, and while New York is its masthead, the museum also holds collections in Venice, Bilbao, Berlin and Abu Dhabi, allowing the museum a global flavor and keeping it totally relevant and unrivalled in the art world.

 The Guggenheim Museum is unique in that it does not subscribe to a standard museum layout, which arranges artwork by genre.
 Instead the Guggenheim displays art holistically, in a way that does historical justice to the individual pieces and the collection as a whole.
 Anyone with even a remote interest in art would be remiss to skip this world-famous art institution.